-The app is designed to work on a flat screen (mobile or tablet) as a well as a Virtual Reality headset, such as Google's Cardboard.
+Intended for children and their parent, the app is designed to work on a flat screen (mobile or tablet) as a well as a Virtual Reality headset, such as Google's Cardboard.
 The latter provides a fully immersive experience where instead of swiping to explore the 360° video footage, the user is able to look around the entire scene.
 In addition, a paper-based booklet can be scanned from the app, using AR triggers which then automatically opens the appropriate video (without needing to navigate through menus).

 Software used: Unity / Vuforia.

-- Client: Faculty of LIfe Sciences and Medicine.
+- Client: Faculty of Life Sciences and Medicine.

 - Status: Completed December 2016, on-going research

-- Themes: virtual reality, augmented reality, app development
+- Themes: virtual reality, app development

 - Team: Jonathan Ashmore, Jerome Di Pietro